boltops-tools/gcp_data/README.md

 ### 4. Defaults

-The library will fallback to default values when it's unable to lookup the region and zone.
+The library will fall back to default values when it's unable to lookup the region and zone.
 The default values are:

     region=us-central1
     zone==us-central1a

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/tongueroo/gcp_data.
+Bug reports and pull requests are welcome on GitHub at https://github.com/boltops-tools/gcp_data.